aru-2044922/aml_project_seld/README.md

 [Sound event localization and detection (SELD)](https://www.aane.in/research/computational-audio-scene-analysis-casa/sound-event-localization-detection-and-tracking) is the combined task of identifying the temporal onset and offset of a sound event, tracking the spatial location when active, and further associating a textual label describing the sound event.

 ## Training the network
+The network can be re-created and training using either the provided jupyter notebook or the python scripts, see further details below.
+Use the jupter notebook to run the tuning experiments used to choose the final architecture, and use the python scripts to train using the final architecture.

+### Jupter Notebook
+* In order to use the provided Jupyter Notebook, update the folder path in `working_dir` variable to reflect the folder that contains the dataset

+* Run the cells sequentially to follow the experiments created in order to select the final architecture.
+The last cell trains using the final architecture.

+### Python Scripts
-In order to train the network follow the steps below.
+In order to train the network with the final architecture, follow the steps below.

 * Update the dataset path in `parameter.py` script.
 For the above example, you will change `dataset_dir='base_folder/'`.
 Also provide a directory path `feat_label_dir` in the same `parameter.py` script where all the features and labels will be dumped.